opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-examples/dataset-description-ttl.rst

 .. code-block:: Turtle
-    :caption: Description of a Dataset using Markdown in Turtle
+    :caption: Description of a dataset using Markdown in Turtle
     :emphasize-lines: 6,7,8,9

     @prefix dcat: <http://www.w3.org/ns/dcat#> .